Producer: Nichol Colbran - Colbran CoffeeLands in partnership with about 200 producers around the village of Norikori

 Harvest: March - August

-The Norikori village is about 6 kilometers to the east of the Colbran family estate in the Eastern Highlands.
-About 200 coffee farmers from this village are delivering coffee cherries from their small estates to the Colbran's washing station for processing.
+The Norikori village is about 6 kilometers to the east of the well known Colbran family estate in the Eastern Highlands.
+About 200 coffee farmers from this village are delivering coffee cherries from their small farms to the Colbran's washing station for processing.
 Once received, the cherry is extensively sorted for ripeness and processed in exactly the same way as coffees from their own estates are processed.
 Over the years the Colbrans have established a fully traceable system for the deliveries from growers around them and individual lots are kept separate and built into unique offerings.

 In late 1950's early 1960's, Ben and Norma Colbran were living in Invercargill New Zealand, one of the southernmost cities in the world.
 Yearning to move to a tropical climate, Ben and Norma applied to live in Uganda and Papua New Guinea.
 The government of Papua New Guinea was the first to approve their application, and the family relocated to the area of Aiyura in the Eastern Highlands.